 Farm Labor Contractor Certification

 The Farm Labor Contractor (FLC) Certification provides farm labor contractors with a comprehensive framework to meet Equitable Food Initiative (EFI) standards, create collaboration between workers and managers, and ensure safe and fair working conditions in agriculture.
-Modeled after EFI’s core certification for farming operations—one of the industry’s most stringent social standards—this program provides FLCs with the tools, training and support needed to establish and sustain an effective Leadership Team (LT).
+Modeled after EFI’s core certification for farming operations—one of the industry’s most stringent social standards—this program provides FLCs with the tools, training and support needed to establish and sustain an effective Worker-Manager Collaboration Team (LT).
 FLC certification also ensures farm labor contractors meet the same rigorous labor standards that growers commit to in EFI’s core certification program.

 Much more than a certification, the FLC program provides a workforce development resource that: